gristlabs/grist-help/help/en/docs/install/scim.md

 ## The API

-The SCIM implementation is documented in the [Grist Rest API reference](/api/#tag/scim).
+The SCIM implementation is documented in the [Grist REST API reference](/api/#tag/scim).

 ## Enabling and configuring SCIM